 J.D.
 Conner, Jr. Sire and Dam Awards, Premier Exhibitor

-1. Sire and Dam Awards: Awarded annually to the sire and dam with the high point offspring from the current year.
+1. Premier Sire Award: Awarded annually to the sire with the high point offspring from the current year.